 - pupils not responding to light

-People in a coma cannot speak or express themselves in other ways.
-Doctors must rely on information from loved ones or witnesses, and on any physical signs that may give information about what caused the coma.
+People in a coma can’t speak or express themselves in other ways.
+Healthcare providers must rely on information from loved ones or witnesses.
+They also look for any physical signs that may give information about what caused the coma.

-A doctor will ask friends and family about any events or symptoms that led up to the coma, details about recent changes in the patient’s life, medical history, and drug-use, including prescription drugs and over-the-counter drugs, as well as recreational drugs.
+The healthcare provider will ask friends and family about any events or symptoms that led up to the coma.
+They’ll also ask details about recent changes in the patient’s life, medical history, and drug use.
+Drugs of concern include prescription drugs and over-the-counter drugs, as well as recreational drugs.

-A doctor will then conduct a physical exam.
+A physical exam will be conducted.
 This might include:

 - checking reflexes